 - At cruising altitude (about 30,000ft/9144m), air density is only about 0.022lbm/ft3.

-If a plane window suddenly detaches during a flight, this pressure difference will cause an explosive vacuum effect as the air pressure equalizes, making it difficult for people to breathe and sucking anything that is not fixed out fo the window.
+If a plane window suddenly detaches during a flight, this pressure difference will cause an explosive vacuum effect as the air pressure equalizes, making it difficult for people to breathe and suck anything that is not fixed out of the window.

 Why Are Plane Windows Not Square?

 Plane windows are not square because sharp corners create weak spots, which could lead to damage or failure at high speeds and when under pressure.
 In general, circular shapes are considered more robust as they do not have weak corners, and any pressure applied is better distributed.

 The weaker areas would be exasperated in larger windows, making them another design feature the designers would have to address.
 This is why you see only see windows on large, corporate, or private jets that are either round, oval or have curved corners.

 As mentioned, adding more oversized windows would be more expensive.
 That’s why you won’t see them on standard passenger flights any time soon.
 That said, it’s not uncommon to see bigger windows on more exclusive private jets and aircraft.

 The reason is simple: they can afford it.

 Manufacturers and private passengers are willing to pay the extra money required, whereas regular flyers are not.